pagekey/website/boom/devlog-9.md

 But if I had never just gone for it, I'd still be loafing around thinking about the next big idea.

 Curious to try the new version?
-Sign up !!!!!!!!!!!!!!HERE!!!!!!!!!!!!!!! to get notified when it's available.
+Sign up [**here**](https://boom.pagekey.io/signup) to get notified when it's available.
 There's even a chance you'll be selected as an exclusive private tester!

 ## 2. It's not just about the idea.